vesoft-inc/nebula-docker-compose/README.md

 **Note**: Now, you can start using **Nebula Graph** by creating spaces, tags and more.
 For details, refer to [get started](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-EN/1.overview/2.quick-start/1.get-started.md).

-# Checking the Status and Ports of Nebula Graph Services
+# Checking the Status and Ports of **Nebula Graph** Services

-You can list all services of **Nebula Graph** and check their exposed ports with the following command.
+You can list all services of **Nebula Graph** and check their exposed ports with the following command:

 ```shell
 $ docker-compose ps